ki-tormenta/embree3Pathtracing3/embree-3.13.5/README.md

 The `rtcOccluded4/8/16` functions checks for each active ray of the ray packet of size 4, 8, or 16 (`ray` argument) whether there is any hit with the scene (`scene` argument).
-See Section [rtcOccluded1] for a description of how to set up and trace occlusion rays.
+See Section [rtcOccluded1] for a description of how to set up and traceWithMulti occlusion rays.

 A ray valid mask must be provided (`valid` argument) which stores one 32-bit integer (`-1` means valid and `0` invalid) per ray in the